santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 Berlitz's central argument follows a deceptively simple structure: over 100 vessels have vanished without trace in the Bermuda Triangle since 1945.
 These disappearances involve bizarre phenomena like spinning compasses and impossible transmissions; the ocean harbours countless unexplained mysteries fro Atlantis to prehistoric creatures.
 Therefore, supernatural forces must be at work in this region.
 Yet examining how Berlitz constructs each element of this argument reveals a systematic deployment of logical fallacies and exploitation of cognitive biases rather than genuine investigation.

 Before presenting any evidence, Berlitz primes his readers emotionally.
 He opens with language designed to trigger fear and wonder; disappearances are "disturbing and almost unbelievable", planes "literally vanished into thin air", the Triangle belongs in the "World's catalogue of unexplained mysteries".
-This affect heur
+This affect heuristic ensures readers approach ensures readers approach the evidence in a state of heightened emotion rather than critical analysis.
+Once primed for mystery, readers are more likely

 ## The Real Phenomenon